 - Women who have undergone numerous unsuccessful fertility treatments.

-Preimplantation genetic diagnosis analyzes for specific gene mutations that one (or both) of the parents is known to carry or is suspected of carrying.
+PGT-M analyzes for specific gene mutations that one (or both) of the parents is known to carry.
 A family background of genetic disorders in one or both parents can increase the possibility for a child to be born with a genetic mutation.

 A disorder involving a single specific gene is due to a mutation in the DNA sequence.
 This results in diseases such as cystic fibrosis and sickle cell anemia.
 It can also cause an inherited genetic mutation such as the BRCA1 and BRCA2 mutations that greatly increase a woman’s risk of breast cancer and ovarian cancer.

-During PGD, the fertility specialist will test the embryos for specific inherited and non-inherited genetic disorders before the embryo is transferred to the woman’s uterus.
-This is helpful for couples with known chromosomal or genetic abnormalities, women with recurrent IVF failure and couples with a history of recurrent pregnancy loss with or without a genetic basis.
+During PGT-M, the fertility specialist will test the embryos for specific genetic disorders before the embryo is possibly transferred to the woman’s uterus.

 - Huntington’s disease.